-- the proportion of the retailer's customers who have been disconnected due to failure to pay an amount owed; and - the rate of disconnections among specific customer groups such as instalment plan customers and customers who are in receipt of a concession.
+- the proportion of the retailer's customers who have been disconnected for failure to pay a bill; and - the proportion of the total disconnections that involve specific groups of customers, such as instalment plan customers and customers who are in receipt of a concession.

-No. Indicator RC 1 Total number of residential customers who have been disconnected in accordance with clauses 7.1 to 7.3 {of the Code of Conduct} for failure to pay a bill RC 2 Percentage of residential customers who have been disconnected in accordance with clauses 7.1 to 7.3 {of the Code of Conduct} for failure to pay a bill RC 3 Total number of non-residential customers who have been disconnected in accordance with clauses 7.1 to 7.3 {of the Code of Conduct} for failure to pay a bill RC 4 Percentage of non-residential customers who have been disconnected in accordance with clauses 7.1 to 7.3 {of the Code of Conduct} for failure to pay a bill RC 5 Total number of residential customers who have been disconnected who were previously the subject of an instalment plan RC 6 Percentage of residential customers who have been disconnected who were previously the subject of an instalment plan RC 7 Total number of residential customers who have been disconnected at the same supply address within the past 24 months RC 8 Percentage of residential customers who have been disconnected at the same supply address within the past 24 months RC 9 Total number of residential customers who have been disconnected while receiving a concession RC 10 Percentage of residential customers who have been disconnected while receiving a concession
+No. Indicator RC 1 Total number of residential customers who have been disconnected in accordance with clauses 7.1 to 7.3 (of the Code of Conduct) for failure to pay a bill RC 2 Percentage of residential customers who have been disconnected in accordance with clauses 7.1 to 7.3 (of the Code of Conduct) for failure to pay a bill RC 3 Total number of non-residential customers who have been disconnected in accordance with clauses 7.1 to 7.3 {of the Code of Conduct} for failure to pay a bill RC 4 Percentage of non-residential customers who have been disconnected in accordance with clauses 7.1 to 7.3 {of the Code of Conduct} for failure to pay a bill RC 5 Total number of residential customers who have been disconnected who were previously the subject of an instalment plan RC 6 Percentage of residential customers who have been disconnected who were previously the subject of an instalment plan RC 7 Total number of residential customers who have been disconnected at the same supply address within the past 24 months RC 8 Percentage of residential customers who have been disconnected at the same supply address within the past 24 months RC 9 Total number of residential customers who have been disconnected while receiving a concession RC 10 Percentage of residential customers who have been disconnected while receiving a concession

-Disconnection for failure to pay a bill means a customer whose supply was disconnected due to a failure to pay an amount owed.
+Disconnection for failure to pay a bill means a customer whose supply was disconnected due to a failure to pay a bill.

-Disconnection of a customer who was previously the subject of an instalment plan means a residential customer whose supply was disconnected for failure to pay and who is, or who was within the previous 24 months, on an instalment plan.
+Disconnection of a customer who was previously the subject of an instalment plan means a residential customer whose supply was disconnected for failure to pay a bill and who is, or who was within the reporting year or the previous reporting year, on an instalment plan.

-Disconnection of a customer disconnected previously within the past 24 months means a residential customer whose supply was disconnected for failure to pay and who has been disconnected for failure to pay on one or more occasions within the previous 24 months.
+Disconnection of a customer disconnected previously within the past 24 months means a residential customer whose supply was disconnected for failure to pay a bill and who has been disconnected at the same supply address on at least 1 other occasion during the reporting year or the previous reporting year.

-Disconnection of a customer receiving a concession means disconnection, for failure to pay, of a residential customer who receives a concession, rebate or grant related to the supply of electricity at the time that the disconnection occurs.
+Disconnection of a customer receiving a concession means disconnection, for failure to pay a bill, of a residential customer while the subject of a concession, rebate or grant related to the supply of electricity at the time of disconnection.